Mercedes C-Class Estate review

 The C-Class Estate’s boot can hold 490 litres of gear with the rear seats up – ever so slightly down on the 3 Series – and 1,510 litres with them folded down, which is slightly more than the BMW.
 But more important than the out-and-out spaciousness are the practical touches that go with it.

 An electric tailgate is standard, for example, and the seats fold 40:20:40 at the touch of a button in the boot.
 If you pay a little extra you can get a hands-free boot, which allows you to kick your foot underneath the rear bumper to open it.
 That's a handy feature, but what isn't so clever is the fact that the rear seats don't fold totally flat, and there's a small lip on the wide loading sill, so sliding heavy items into the cargo area is more difficult than it could be.
 There's no pop-up rear window for quick loading of smaller items, either.

 The diesel variants of the C-Class Estate make effective tow cars, with a towing limit of up to 1800kgs depending on model.

 Mercedes’ reputation for manufacturing mechanically robust cars is still intact, but with the raft of electronics on its new models, glitches are likely to become more of a cause for concern.
 The latest C-Class is too new to have appeared in our Driver Power surveys, yet it’s already been recalled for a steering column issue as a precautionary measure.

-The Saloon was awarded a five-star rating from Euro NCAP for crash safety and it’s safe to assume that the Estate will similarly get top marks too.
+The safety picture is unarguably positive though.
+The C-Class Saloon was awarded a five-star rating from Euro NCAP for crash safety, and it’s safe to assume that the Estate will get top marks too.